Ontario Standard Lease

-For most personal residential tenancy agreements, the standard lease is needed for new agreements signed on or after April 30, 2018.
+Anyone who wants to rent a house in Toronto needs to know about the rules and regulations that come with rental agreement.
+As part of its legislative change of the Residential Tenancy Laws, the Ontario government has passed a law requesting all rentals to be in a Standard Form Lease Agreement (“Ontario Standard Lease”).
+It’s required for both the tenant and the landlord.

 The Ontario standard lease establishes a deal between the property owner and the renter when it is complete.
-As mentioned, as part of its legislative change of the Residential Tenancy Laws, the Ontario government has passed a law requesting all rentals to be in a Standard Form Lease Agreement (“Ontario Standard Lease”).

 Luckily, the conditions of this new agreement are not retroactive and do not negate OREA or other forms of lease automatically, but there are implications to be mindful of.

 What is in the standard lease

-The Ontario standard lease has almost 17 section that we just mention them in this article and if you want to know more information about these sections, click here.
+The Ontario standard lease has almost 15 section that we just mention them in this article and if you want to know more information about these sections, click here.

-- Rent
+- Signatures.

-Is the Ontario standard lease changeable?
+Is the Ontario Standard Lease Changeable?

 You cannot change any section of the standard lease, and it must print with all elements.
 But according to section 15, you can add valid and enforceable terms.
 These must be explicit and transparent in the language.
 For example, you can add terms about smoking prohibition, the number of occupants, having pets and other similar conditions.